aptakhin/enji/docs/roadmap.md

-Before `1.0` version backward compatibility can be broken even in feature releases.
+Before `1.0` version backward compatibility can be broken.

 ## 0.1
 First release as first checkpoint.
 Dependencies loading on 3 platforms and a few examples.